-In both the UDP and the UDP + TCP cases, we have collected both the packet interdeparture time u(k) and the end-to-end packet delay variation y(k) sent from a single source host.
-Shown in Figs. 5 and 6 are the inter-departure time u(k) and the end-to-end packet delay variation y(k) for the UDP case and the UDP + TCP case, respectively.
+In both the UDP and the UDP + TCP cases, we have collected both the packet inter-departure time u(k) and the end-to-end packet delay variation y(k) sent from a single source host.
+Shown in Figs. 6 and 7 are the inter-departure time u(k) and the end-to-end packet delay variation y(k)for the UDP case and the UDP + TCP case, respectively.
 Comparison of two figures suggests that the amplitude of the end-to-end packet delay variation gets larger when TCP traffic exists.
 This is because TCP forces the network to a slightly congested state, leading to a larger waiting time in the router's buffer.
-On the contrary, as one might expect, a negative correlation between the inter-departure time and the end-to-end packet delay variation can be observed in both cases.
+On the contrary, as one might expect, a negative correlation between the interdeparture time and the end-to-end packet delay variation can be observed in both cases.
 Namely, when the packet inter-departure time is small, the end-to-end packet delay variation tends to become large, and vice versa.
 However, such a negative correlation seems not so strong.
-This is because the end-to-end delay of a UDP packet is disturbed by other UDP and TCP packets since the bottleneck node has a shared FIFO buffer.
-To view the correlation between u(k) and y(k) more clearly, scatter plots for input and output data of 1,000 packets are shown in Figs. 7 and 8 for the UDP case and the UDP + TCP case, respectively.
-In these figure, a least-squared fit line is also plotted.
-These figures suggest a weak negative correlation between the inter-departure time and the end-to-end packet delay variation.
-In spite of such a weak correlation, as will be shown in Section 5, the ARX model can accurately capture the end-to-end packet delay dynamics.
+This is be-